testingautomated-usi/simple-tip/README.md

 we refer to the next section where we show dedicated, general-purpose artifacts extracted from this reproduction package.

+**AT Generation** Due to a 3rd party request after paper publication, we have added a new command `python reproduction.py --phase at_collection` to the CLI.
+It allows to persist the activation traces for our models (all layers, including input and output) to the file system.
+As above, the interactive CLI allows to narrow down the selection of datasets/models.
+Attention: The ATs for all models and all dataset will add up to multiple terrabytes of data.
+Running the AT generation command has no impact on the other experiments.
+Still, if anyone wants to reproduce using the exact version of the code we used, they should stick to the docker image and code for version `v0.1.0`.

 ## :rocket:  :rocket:  :rocket: Extracted General-Purpose Artifacts :rocket: :rocket: :rocket:
 Running the above described reproduction package allows to verify the results shown in the paper.